QuantCrimAtLeeds/QuantCrimAtLeeds.github.io/README.md

 # QuantCrimAtLeeds

-Repository for the University of Leeds Quantitative Criminology group.
+Repository for the Leeds Quantitative Criminology group.
 At the moment this is solely for the website (on the gh-pages branch).